anushadudella/studymatch/README.md

 ### AI Model Citation

-The core Python code in this repository was generated and refined by Google's Gemini large language model (LLM) in response to a user request for a student matching system.
+The core Python code in this repository was generated and refined by Google's Gemini large language model (LLM).

 > Gemini.
 (2025, December). *StudyMatch: Intelligent Peer Matching System* Google.